metadatacenter/cedar-manual/docs/pages/glossary.md

 ---

-**version**: way to categorize the different states of an artifact.
+**version**: way to categorize the different states of an artifact by giving it a sequence identifier.
+CEDAR artifacts must be published to have a version.

 ---